-The User interface plays a significant role in determining the customer’s experience on your website or software.
+The User interface plays a significant role in determining the customer's experience on your website or software.
 Designers give a lot of emphasis on keeping the UI neat and organized.
-Search box adds new function to UI, and an easily discoverable position is an ideal location for it.
+The search box adds a new function to UI, and an easily discoverable position is an ideal location for it.

 Another idea to incorporate is to keep the search box intact while scrolling.
-You can lock the search tab so that it is visible even when the user goes down in the page.
+You can lock the search tab so that it is visible even when the user scrolls the page down.

 Add search button

 Allow the users to search by hitting the Enter key.
-However, it does not eliminate the requirement of the search button at the end of the text field.
+Bear in mind, however, that it does not eliminate the requirement of having the search button at the end of the text field.
 A search button gives a classic look to your search box and makes it simple to use.